Padded cells and soft spoons await China graft suspects

-BEIJING (Reuters) - Padded cells to prevent suicide and soft spoons that cannot be made into weapons await officials suspected of corruption in one holding center in southwestern China, in unusual images of China’s graft fight carried by a state-run newspaper this week.
+BEIJING, Dec 16 (Reuters) - Padded cells to prevent suicide and soft spoons that cannot be made into weapons await officials suspected of corruption in one holding centre in southwestern China, in unusual images of China’s graft fight carried by a state-run newspaper this week.

 Since taking office three years ago, Chinese President Xi Jinping has embarked on a massive campaign to root out deeply ingrained corruption, warning, like others before him, that the problem could threaten the Communist Party’s grip on power.